dcperera/dcperera.github.io/_teaching/teaching-2.md

 location: "Orono, ME"
 ---

 I worked as a Graduate Teaching Assistant for undergraduate General Chemistry laboratory courses at the University of Maine, Orono, ME (01/21/2026 - 08/31/2022), where I guided students through experiments, ensured lab safety, graded reports, and supported their understanding of fundamental chemical principles.
+Sample video I did during the 2020 class (During the Covid 19 pandemic) can be found here [https://youtu.be/CFceoc3G9kc]

 CHY 123
 ======